 The West Somerset Railway, brought here by Brunel, stops at the picturesque station in Watchet, next to the Marina and town centre.
 Passengers can spend time in one of the many bars and cafes or visit one of the Museums before resuming their journeys.
 The Market House Museum covers the fascinating history of a town where kings, queens, murderous knights, pirates, saints and even a famous singing sailor have their stories to tell.
 The Boat Museum houses an intriguing collection of local flat bottomed boats.

 The town is packed with independent shops full of antiques, vintage, craft and gifts.
-There are various art shops and galleries throughout the town as well as Contains Art, a gallery and studios in converted shipping containers on the quayside.
+There are various art shops and galleries throughout the town as well as East Quay, a gallery and artist studios with restaurant and places to stay on the harbourside.